sshpa/bayesvl/README.md

 ## Create bayesian network structures

-Creating network node for each variable in the survey
+Creating a node for each variable in the proposed network

 ```r
 dag <- bayesvl()